mathcamp/devbox/README.rst

         using this instead of putting the command directly in 'pre-commit' is that these commands will only be run on the git index, not on unstaged changes.
+    pre_setup : list
-    post_setup : list
+        List of commands to run at the start of unboxing. post_setup : list
-        List of commands to run after all other unboxing is done.
+        List of commands to run after all other unboxing is done. dependencies : list
+        List of git urls to also clone and install into the virtualenv when unboxing this repo
+    parent : str or None
+        When unboxing this repo, will look for a folder of this name at the same level in your directory structure.
+If it exists, gitbox will install this package into that folder's virtualenv.